 - A healthy milk supply remains the same for six months of complete breastfeeding.

 - In the initial weeks, babies eat often and also grow quickly.
-Girls have to gain about one ounce a day and boys have to gain more than one ounce a day.

 - Around 3 to 4 months, the baby’s growth rate slows down.
 If she gains weight rapidly hereafter, it may lead to obesity.
 The milk supply which is established in the initial days continues to satisfy your baby until six months.